kaiming/Chamber-Crawler-3k/README.md

 # ChamberCrawler3000

-Welcome to ChamberCrawler3000, an exciting rendition of the classic Rougue single-player game.
+Welcome to ChamberCrawler3000, an exciting rendition of the classic Rogue single-player game.

 Created by: Kaiming Qiu, Allen Lu